openPMD/openPMD-api/docs/source/install/install.rst

 Using the Conda Package
 -----------------------

-A package for openPMD-api is available on the `Conda <https://conda.io>`_ package manager.
+A package for openPMD-api is available via the `Conda <https://conda.io>`_ package manager.

 .. code-block:: bash